jmylchreest/keylightd/docs/docs/index.md

-# KeylightD Documentation
+# keylightd Documentation

-Welcome to the KeylightD API documentation.
-This guide provides comprehensive information about the KeylightD API, which allows you to control Elgato Key Light devices programmatically.
+Welcome to the keylightd API documentation.
+This guide provides comprehensive information about the keylightd API, which allows you to control Elgato Key Light devices programmatically.

-## What is KeylightD?
+## What is keylightd?

-KeylightD is a daemon service that discovers, monitors, and controls Elgato Key Light devices on your network.
+keylightd is a daemon service that discovers, monitors, and controls Elgato Key Light devices on your network.
 It provides:

 - A Unix socket interface for local control
 - A REST API for remote control